nimahsn/nimahsn.github.io/index.md

 layout: default
 ---

 Hi there!
-I'm Nima, a Computer Science MSc student at the University of Western Ontario.
-I'm interested in Machine Learning, Computer Vision, and Scientific ML.
-Currently, I'm working on Physics-Informed Neural Networks for solving PDEs.
-Before that, I studied transfer learning and domain adaptation methods in computer vision for my undegrad thesis.
+I'm Nima, a Computer Science PhD student at the University of Western Ontario.
+My main interests are Deep Learning and Transfer Learning methods.
+Currently, I'm working on Physics-Informed Neural Networks and Neural Operators, e.g. DeepONet.
+Before, I studied transfer learning and domain adaptation methods in computer vision as a part of my bachelor's thesis.

 ## Projects